uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 <figcaption>One switch down, six to go</figcaption>
 </figure>

-We add heatshrink to each to help prevent against short-circuits occuring.
+We add heatshrink to each to help prevent short-circuits occuring.
 First, cut the heatshrink, slide it over, then solder, and finally using a lighter or heat gun to shrink the heatshrink. <a href="https://youtu.be/6rmErwU5E-k?t=439">This video</a> demonstrates the whole process.

 ### Setup RaspberryPi OS and install the player